rowdenw/rowdenw.github.io/_posts/2021-03-07-What-Is-Growing-Up.md

 ## Master Trait

-These decades of application and research have shown developmental stage to be a "master trait" second only to intelligence in determining measurable psychological differences.[^5] And while it is related to intelligence--with a moderate positive correlation of .13 to .46 in 10 out of 15 studies--it is, however, different.
-Development stage affects four domains:[^15]
+These decades of application and research have shown developmental stage to be a "master trait" second only to intelligence in determining measurable psychological differences.[^5] It is related to intelligence--with a moderate positive correlation of .13 to .46 in 10 out of 15 studies.
+However, development and intelligence are conceptually and functionally distinct concepts.[^19] Development stage affects four domains:[^15]

 * character development (impulse control and moral development),
 * cognitive style,